ropensci/coder/README.md

 ## Aim of the package

-The goal of `coder` is to classify items from one dataset, using codes from a secondary source with classification schemes based on regular expressions and weighted indices.
+The goal of `{coder}` is to classify items from one dataset, using codes from a secondary source with classification schemes based on regular expressions and weighted indices.